 - Approved by all eaters (meaning some were vegan, some were not, some were dairy free, some were not!)

 With a super gooey and sweet cinnamon filling, and the creamiest cinnamon roll icing, any vegan skeptics will be absolutely speechless when they try these cinnamon rolls!

-- Flour: I have not yet worked out a recipe using gluten free flour for this specific recipe.
+- All Purpose Flour: I have not yet worked out a recipe using gluten free flour for this specific recipe.
 However, it’s come soon so be sure to check back around mid-October 🙂 If you are gluten free, please see my Paleo vegan cinnamon rolls!.